London Fletcher: 2001

 In 2001, Fletcher earned NFC Defensive Player of the Week honors twice and was an alternate to the pro bowl for the third straight season.
 In a game against the San Francisco 49ers on September 23, he led the team with a career-high 21 tackles, 15 solo.
 The second time was after his big performance against the New England Patriots on November 18 as he led the team with 17 tackles with one pass deflection.
 He forced a fumble on the Rams’ three-yard line that led to a 97-yard scoring drive to end the first half and intercepted a Tom Brady pass with 5:18 left in the third quarter for an 18-yard return.
 This season, the Rams made the Super Bowl XXXVI but were defeated by the Patriots 20–17, after kicker Adam Vinatieri made a game-winning 48-yard field goal as time expired.

 Buffalo Bills

-On March 6, 2002, the Buffalo Bills signed Fletcher to a five-year, $17.12 million contract that includes a signing bonus of $4 million.
+On March 6, 2002, the Buffalo Bills signed Fletcher to a five-year, $17.12 million contract that included a signing bonus of $4 million.

 Starting in 2002, Fletcher started all 16 regular season games for the Bills until his last season in 2006, when he recorded a team-high 157 tackles, including nine for loss, set a career-high with 14 deflections and tied a career-high with four interceptions.
 On September 10, in the first regular season game, Fletcher scored his first career touchdown after recovering a fumble by the Patriots' Tom Brady and returning it five yards for a touchdown only 12 seconds into the game.
 Fletcher was named a 2007 Pro Bowl alternate in his last season as a member of the Bills.